cycle/docs/advanced/schema-builder.md

 $r = new Schema\Registry($dbal);
 ```

-We can now register our first entity, add it columns and link to specific table:
+We can now register our first entity, add it columns and link to a specific table:

 ```php
 use Cycle\Schema\Definition;